DenysDyshlovskyi/Nocturnal-Skirmish-GameHub-Project/README.md

 ## Introduction: <br>
 GameHub/Nocturnal Skirmish is a website written in PHP, JavaScript, CSS and HTML. jQuery is used extensivly throughout the website for AJAX requests.
 The website is semi single page, and many modals are used to prevent refreshes, and the modals are seperate files that are loaded in through AJAX GET requests.
-The website is hosted on <a href="https://www.iis.net/">Microsoft Internet Information Services Version 10.0.22621.1</a> and uses the <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Server</a> as the database.
+The website is hosted on <a href="https://www.iis.net/">Microsoft Internet Information Services Version 10.0.22621.1</a> on a Windows 11 machine and uses the <a href="https://dev.mysql.com/downloads/mysql/">MySQL Community Server</a> as the database.
+The PHP version used is version 8.4, and the FastCGI version is used (php-cgi.exe).
 Both PHP and JavaScript libraries and imports are used in the website. <br>

 PHP libraries include: <br>